 You have a Macbook Air or Pro, and you need a reliable word processor.
-What is the best choice for you?
-Microsoft Word or Apple Pages?
+What’s the best choice for you?
+It’s often Apple Pages vs Word for Mac.

 It’s an easy decision if you don’t want to spend a lot of money.
-The biggest advantage of Pages vs. Word is that Pages is free for a Mac user.
+The biggest advantage of Pages over Microsoft Word is that Pages is free for a Mac user.